in-person in west asheville · virtual across NC

 • you've optimized everything and you're still exhausted

-• you can't tell if you're depressed or just finally stopping long enough to feel it
+• you can't tell if you're depressed or just finally still enough to feel it

-• starting things is easy. finishing them is another story.
+• starting things is easy. finishing is the problem.

-• something is off and you can't quite name it
+• something feels off and you can't quite name it yet

 education + credentials